 How important are star ratings in online reviews?

-And then the other day I went to a three-star restaurant (Yelp) and even accepted a ride from an Uber driver with a 4.1 rating.
+The other day I went to a three-star restaurant (Yelp) and even accepted a ride from an Uber driver with a 4.1 rating.

 Both went great, though.
 Five stars in my book!